aka7/documentation/curl_ftps_transfer.md

-# uploading a file using using curl using ftps on port 8022
+# uploading a file using curl using ftps on port 8022
 confirued vsftpd for tls conenction, following command is useful to test the tls connection and upload a file using curl
 ````